-- 📌 Puerto De Alcudia, best place to stay in Mallorca for family
+Overviews of best areas to stay in Mallorca for tourists

-18 Best Areas to stay in Mallorca, Spain
+17 Best Areas to stay in Mallorca for tourists:

 The South Coast of Mallorca:

-We will start the list with the most-visited region on the island, the South Coast of Mallorca.
-It is home to the most famous beach on the island including Palma de Mallorca, Playa de Palma, Arenal, Magaluf, Palma Nova, Colonia Sant Jordi, Santa Ponsa, and Puerto Portals.
+The South Coast of Mallorca is the most-visited region on the island.
+It is home to the most famous beaches and towns such as Palma de Mallorca, Playa de Palma, Arenal, Magaluf, Palma Nova, Colonia Sant Jordi, Santa Ponsa, and Puerto Portals.

-1. Palma de Mallorca, capital, where to stay in Mallorca for first time
+1. Palma, best overall area to stay in Mallorca for first time

-Palma’s Old Town is surrounded by narrow cobbled streets, charming archways, medieval churches, grand historic Palacios, and lovely squares.
+It is surrounded by narrow cobbled streets, charming archways, peaceful courtyards, medieval churches, grand historic palaces, and lovely squares.
 Stroll around the old city, learn more about the history, and stop at Mimbreria Vidal to try some traditional Mallorcan baskets.

 To the west of Old Town is the Santa Catalina neighbourhood.
 This area has a vibrant nightlife scene with numerous wine bars, cocktail bar, and tapas.
 It’s also famous for its historic food market place, Mercat de Santa Catalina, where you can try cerveza (beer), tapas, and Balearic specialities.